 Frank was sent stateside to recover and as soon as he was able, he was transferred to Camp Hood, TX, where he became a tactics instructor.
 He thought he wouldn't be returned to combat, given the nature of his wound, but in late 1944, the US Army promoted him to Major and sent him back to Europe.
-He was assigned to the 68th Armored Infantry Battalion, attached to the 14th Armored Infantry Division.
-Frank served as an S-3 Operations officer with the 68th, crossing the Rhine at Worms, Germany.
+He was assigned to the 68th Armored Infantry Battalion, part of the 14th Armored Infantry Division.
+Frank served as an S-3 Operations officer with the 68th, crossing the Rhine River at Worms, Germany.

 Once again, at Volkersleier near Hammelburg, Frank was wounded, this time as the result of grenade fragmentation and a gunshot wound to the head.
 He and his Staff Sergent were taken prisoner, by the depleted and retreating German army, but were able to escape from the POW lines before being transferred to a camp.
 Major Walls received another Purple Heart, as well as two more Bronze Stars, for his actions in France and Germany.

 Frank left the service and returned home to New Castle, Indiana, finding work as a history and geography teacher.
 He later worked for the State of Indiana as a State Auditor until his retirement.
 He and Dorthy had another son, Stephen, born in 1944.
 Some of Frank's favorite pastimes included hunting, shooting and horsemanship.
 He was also a member of the Elks Club.
 In June of 1979, Frank succumbed to a heart attack and passed away, surrounded by his family.
 He was buried in New Castle, IN, and will always remembered as a hero by the people of his hometown.

 The photo above left is Frank and Dorthy, probably taken around 1962.
 The right photo was taken about 1967.
 I want to thank Frank's grandson, Erich, for providing the information and photos for this tribute.